hydroper-jet/lang/spec/1.0/source/src/overview.md

 Plain meta-data allow embedding arbitrary files with binary content, such as dynamic-link libraries, as well as textual files such as application descriptors.

-Conditional configuration is used solely at the package manifest of a JetWork project and allows including program sources and dependencies in a conditional way.
+Conditional configuration is used solely at the package manifest of a Jet project and allows including program sources and dependencies in a conditional way.